stuttgart-things/docs/stories/dev-machine.md

 # DEV-MACHINE

-the following story assums that you are running against a (probably newly created) vm/machine w/ ansible.
+* the following story assums that you are running against a (probably newly created) vm/machine w/ ansible
+* you want to use this machine for development of iac automation / kubernetes based microservice code

 ## ANSIBLE-REQUIREMENTS